 If after discussing the different organizations and different kinds of autism service dogs, a family feels Good Dog! is the right organization for them, they may fill out an application.
 The Board of Directors will review the application and determine if the family is a good fit for our organization.
 The family must also provide 3 references.
 When convenient, a home visit may also be part of the application process.
 There is a $30 application fee.

-Each family is responsible for their travel and accommodations for Team Training week.
+Each family is also responsible for their travel and accommodations for Team Training week.

 Our wait list is always changing but the range is 14-26 months.
 Please inquire for current wait times during your free-chat.

 We believe that each family should be considered individually.
 Just as our kids are one-of-a-kind so is each family's situation.